doc4d/docs/docs/ViewPro/method-list.md

 #### Example 3

-*data* is a collection that contains subcollections.
+The *data* passed as a parameter is a collection that contains subcollections.
 Each subcollection defines the contents of a row:

 ```4d
 var $data : Collection